 acoustic and electric violin

-As a classically trained violinist, Michael’s accurate ability to articulate melodies with lush feeling support the modern roots sound of the Quartet in uniquely disciplined way.
-The juxtaposition of his soft and at times explosive expressions aid in moving the Quartet’s music to a broad and diverse range of dynamic and rhythmic intensities on stage and in the studio that are rarely matched.
-Whether Michael is using his acoustic or experimenting with electrified wah-wah/delay violin motifs, his contributions deliver both an organic, earthy richness and expansive experience to the Quartet’s music statements.
+As a classically trained violinist, Michael’s accurate ability to articulate melodies with lush feeling supports the modern roots sound of the Quartet in uniquely disciplined ways.
+The juxtaposition of his soft and at times explosive expressions aid in moving the Quartet’s music to a broad and diverse range of dynamic and rhythmic intensities on stage and in the studio.
+Whether Michael is using his acoustic or experimenting with electrified wah-wah/delay violin motifs, his contributions deliver an organic and expansive experience to the Quartet’s music statements.

 percussion and background vocals

-Jim’s impeccable sense of timing and his diverse taste of percussive instruments and sound effects serve as a dynamic glue for the intricate arrangements and, at times, Seussian sound that the Quartet develops.
+Jim’s impeccable sense of timing and his diverse taste of percussive instruments serve as a dynamic glue for the intricate arrangements and, at times, Seussian sound that the Quartet develops.
 With a music degree from Arizona State University in orchestra percussion his level of musicianship and understanding of musical theory and harmonic patterns provide a diverse pallet of training and experience that he brings to the group.
-Least of which is Jim’s melodiously rich falsetto vocal that he uses with skill and precision, in combination with Eddie, which contribute to strong harmonizing background vocals.
+His melodiously rich falsetto vocal that he uses with skill and precision, in combination with Eddie, create a strong harmonizing vocal background.
 With a youthful innocence and curiosity, Jim is truly a kindred spirit to the Quartet.